-- Students taking accelerated courses in English II and US History will be scored on the 6.0 grading scale - Pre-Calculus, Anatomy and Physiology, Spanish III, and Spanish IV will be scored on the 6.0 grading scale. - Students will be eligible for courses on the 6.0 grading scale only if the course falls within their sequence and is offered for their classification. - Students cannot retake a course, whether it was failed or passed, to receive accelerated credit.
+- Students taking accelerated courses in English II and US History will be scored on the 6.0 grading scale - Pre-Calculus, Anatomy and Physiology, Spanish III, and Spanish IV will be scored on the 6.0 grading scale. - Students who take and fail an accelerated course cannot retake that course for accelerated 6.0 GPA weight.
+These students must take the on-level course to recover credit. - Level 3 and 4 CTE courses will be scored on the 6.0 grading scale.